Understanding the Role of Social Welfare Council (SWC) in NGO Registration and Operations in Nepal

 1. Monitoring and Reporting

-NGOs must submit annual reports and financial statements to the SWC for review.
-This process ensures the funds are used for intended purposes.
+NGOs must submit annual reports and financial statements to SWC.
+This ensures that funds are used correctly.

 2. Renewal of Registration

-NGO registration with SWC is not permanent.
-Organizations must renew their registration periodically by submitting updated documents and compliance reports.
+NGO registration is not permanent.
+Organizations must renew their registration regularly with updated documents.

 3. Facilitation of Funding

-SWC helps coordinate foreign and domestic funding, ensuring transparency in the receipt and use of funds.
+SWC helps NGOs coordinate foreign and domestic funding in a transparent way.

 4. Guidance and Support